jonahcullen/unicorn/README.md

 If you do not have `conda` already installed, the Snakemake developers **recommend** to install via [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).

 ```
-# download Mambaforge installer (assuming Unix-like platform)
+# download Mambaforge installer (assuming Unix-like platform) (~5 minutes)
 wget "https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-$(uname)-$(uname -m).sh"
 bash Mambaforge-$(uname)-$(uname -m).sh

+# to use `mamba` either log out and log back in or source your configuration file as
+source ~/.bashrc

 # updata Mamba
 mamba update mamba -c conda-forge

-# create a Snakemake environment which includes all Snakemake dependencies in
+# create a Snakemake environment, here named snakemake (`-n snakemake`) which includes all Snakemake dependencies (~5 minutes)
-# addition to the miscellaneous modules above
-mamba create \
-    -c conda-forge -c bioconda \
+mamba create -c conda-forge -c bioconda -n snakemake snakemake
-    -n snakemake \ # name of the environment
-    snakemake pyaml wget xlsxwriter
 ```

 Alternatively, if you are already familiar with `conda` and creating environments, it is suggested to install `mamba` in your base environment and use that to build your environment.